 Puri or poori is a very popular puffy Indian bread made of wheat flour dough, oil, salt and water.
 The dough is rolled into discs and deep fried for golden, slightly crispy puri bread that tastes amazing with potato curry, chana masala, and even halwa!

 In the mood for a lavish Indian breakfast or brunch this weekend?
-Make some crisp and puffy poori bread and pair it with a curry of your choice.
+Make some crispy and puffy poori bread and pair it with a curry of your choice.
 My idea of heaven:)

 Yes, you do have to knead the dough, shape it into discs and deep fry the discs.
 But when they puff up in the hot oil, it's a feeling like no other.
 Even after so many years of making pooris, I feel like doing a jig every time I see those perfectly round golden pooris, waiting to be dipped into a bowl of spicy potato or chickpea curry!